msGenDev/pys3file/README.md

     s3file.py --get --file /tmp/foo.txt --bucket thebucket --key thekey

-The PUT operation expects the file denoted by _--file_ to exist, and stores it in _thebucket:thekey_.
+The PUT operation expects the file denoted by _--file_ to exist, and uploads the content to _thebucket:thekey_.
-The GET operation expects the content _thebucket:thekey_ to exist, and stores it in the file denoted by _--file_.
+The GET operation expects the content _thebucket:thekey_ to exist, and downloads the content to the file denoted by _--file_.

 ## Encrypted file wrapper

-Also included is a shell script _am.sh_ that wraps the file transfer above to manage an encrypted text file of interest.
+Also included is a shell script _am.sh_ that wraps the file transfer utility above to manage an encrypted text file of interest.
 Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one GnuPG keypair, and that a $HOME/.bucketrc file exists holding the bucket, key, and GnuPG recipient.